jameshkramer/docs/docs/standard/linq/mixed-declarative-imperative-code-bugs.md

 Such analysis code would need to analyze the methods TestSomeCondition and DoMyProjection, and all methods that those methods called, to determine if any code had side-effects.
 But the analysis code could not just look for any code that had side-effects.
 It would need to select for just the code that had side-effects on the child elements of `root` in this situation.

-LINQ to XML does not attempt to do any such analysis.
-It is up to you to avoid these problems.
+LINQ to XML doesn't attempt to do any such analysis.
+It's up to you to avoid these problems.

-## Example: Use declarative code to generate a new XML tree than modify the existing tree.
+## Example: Use declarative code to generate a new XML tree rather than modify the existing tree

-To avoid these problems, do not mix declarative and imperative code, even if you know exactly the semantics of your collections and the semantics of the methods that modify the XML tree, if you write some clever code that avoids these categories of problems, your code will need to be maintained by other developers in the future, and they may not be as clear on the issues.
+To avoid such problems, don't mix declarative and imperative code, even if you know exactly the semantics of your collections and the semantics of the methods that modify the XML tree.
+If you write code that avoids problems, your code will need to be maintained by other developers in the future, and they may not be as clear on the issues.
 If you mix declarative and imperative coding styles, your code will be more brittle.
 If you write code that materializes a collection so that these problems are avoided, note it with comments as appropriate in your code, so that maintenance programmers will understand the issue.

 If performance and other considerations allow, use only declarative code.
 Don't modify your existing XML tree.
-Generate a new one as shown in the following example:
+Instead, generate a new one as shown in the following example:

 ```csharp
 XElement root = new XElement("Root",